Theodoros Kolokotronis: Against Ibrahim

 Ibrahim was fresh from fighting the Wahhabi rebels in Arabia, and so was used to fighting guerrillas.
 His troops were armed with the most modern equipment and trained by European experts.
 The sultan had promised his father the island of Crete as an appanage for young Ibrahim if he could crush the rebels.
 With his eye on the prize, he burned his way through the Peloponnese, gaining much territory but arousing much hostility in western European public opinion, which in the long run proved disastrous for the Ottomans.

 The island of Sphacteria and Navarino had already fallen into Ibrahim's hands, and to make matters worse for Kolokotronis, he still had to be on guard against the machinations of Petros Mavromichalis even as he was bracing himself against the new threat.

 Kolokotronis decided to not confront Ibrahim in an open field battle and used guerrilla tactics and scorched earth policy against him; but given his limited resources, was unable to prevent the widespread destruction that Ibrahim left in his wake.
 Still, in 1825, in recognition of his military acumen and many services to the Greek cause, he was appointed commander-in-chief of Greek forces in the Peloponnese.

 Postbellum activities

 After the war, Kolokotronis became a supporter of Count Ioannis Kapodistrias and a proponent of alliance with Russia.
 When the count was assassinated on 8 October 1831, Kolokotronis created his own administration in support of Prince Otto of Bavaria as a King of Greece.
+Before Otto's arrival in Greece however, Alexandros Mavrokordatos and Ioannis Kolettis, considering Kolokotronis as an obstacle to their plans to cover the positions of power, slandered him and sent a letter to Munich that he was preparing an army in order to prevent Otto from setting foot in Greece.
+When Kolokotronis realized this he put on his uniform and helmet and went to Nafplio to welcome Otto and pay his respects.
+Then he left to a farm he had outside the city as he writes:

 However, later he opposed the Bavarian-dominated regency.
 On 7 June 1834, he was accused, with Dimitrios Plapoutas, for conspiracy against the regency, charged with treason and sentenced to death, though they were ultimately pardoned in 1835.

 Theodoros Kolokotronis died in 1843 in Athens one day after his son Konstantinos's (Kollinos) wedding and after a feast at the Royal Palace, in presence of King Otto.

+He was buried in a family plot in the First Cemetery of Athens, where he remained interred until 1930, when prime minister Eleftherios Venizelos had his bones exhumed and transported to Tripoli.
+His bones were interred at the base of his statue in Areos Square, where they remain today.